Confidentiality and Disclosure Guidelines for SIMA Proceedings

 - to protect the information in a specified manner;

-- to destroy the information on completion of the proceeding, and notify the CBSA of the destruction of the information; and
+- to destroy the information on completion of the proceeding, or if they no longer represent the party, and notify the CBSA of the destruction of the information; and

 - to report any violations or suspected violations of a Disclosure Undertaking to the CBSA.